akumina/AkuminaDev/docs/AK-Headless.md

 _{headlessappdir} refers to the root folder of the Headless website on your web server_

 ### Website Creation
-1. Create a directory for your Headless website in your IIS root directory (usually C:\inetpub)
+1. Create a directory for your Headless website in your IIS root directory (usually C:\inetpub).
 This directory will now be referred to as {headlessappdir}
 2. Create a new website in IIS and point to {headlessappdir}
+3. Bind your SSL certificate to your new Headless website

 ### Deployment
 1. Extract drop-headlesscore files into {headlessappdir}
 2. Extract drop-headlesscore-wwwroot into {headlessappdir}/wwwroot

-At this point you are ready to configure the Headless website.

 ### Configuration